 Stephen J. Wellum (PhD, Trinity Evangelical Divinity School) is professor of Christian theology at The Southern Baptist Theological Seminary and editor of the Southern Baptist Journal of Theology.
 He has more than twenty years of teaching and pastoral service, and has has written numerous article and book chapters.
 He also authored (with Peter Gentry) Kingdom through Covenant and the forthcoming book God the Son Incarnate.
 Dr. Wellum is married to Karen and has five children.
 We are truly blessed that he'll be teaching Systematic Theology I here at ITS this year.

 Dr. Nicholas Piotrowski (Ph.D. in Biblical Theology [New Testament] from Wheaton College) is a Professor of Biblical and Theological Studies and the Associate Dean of Academics at Crossroads Bible College, as well as an Adjunct Professor at Capital Seminary & Graduate School.
 He is also the Associate Pastor of Theological Development at Northside Baptist Church.
-His publications include articles in the Tyndale Bulletin, Currents in Biblical Research, Bulletin for Biblical Research, Mid-America Journal of Theology, and Criswell Theological Review, as well as reviews in the Journal of the Evangelical Theological Society and the 9 Marks e-Journal.
-His first book, Matthew's New David at the End of Exile, was published this year with Brill.
+His publications include articles in the Tyndale Bulletin, Currents in Biblical Research, Bulletin for Biblical Research, Mid-America Journal of Theology, Criswell Theological Review, and The Southern Baptist Journal of Theology as well as reviews in the Journal of the Evangelical Theological Society and the 9 Marks e-Journal.
+His first book, Matthew's New David at the End of Exile, was published last year with Brill.
 Dr. Piotrowski brings years of classroom, academic and pastoral experience to ITS.

 Brian has served as the associate pastor at New Life Presbyterian Church (PCA) in Yorktown, Indiana since 2009.
 He earned his M. Div. at Mid-America Reformed Seminary in 2007, and upon graduation served as a church planter at Trinity Presbyterian Church (PCA) in DeMotte, Indiana and as adjunct faculty at Mid-America teaching New Testament Greek.
 He has also taught courses for LAMP Theological Seminary.